ProDemos/pds/README.md

 ```

-# Usage
+# How to use PDS in your own project

 After installing, the package provides an `assets` folder somewhere
 in your installation.

-The assets folder contains
+Depending on the package you installed, the assets folder may contain any or all of these folders:

  - assets/images : some images referred to by those css files
  - assets/fonts : some fonts referred to by those css files

-The compiled package also contains

  - assets/css : the minified css files

-The source package also contains

  - assets/sass : the source sass files you can include in your own project
  - assets/twig : some twig templates you can reuse in your own project
  - assets/javascript: used for more complex widgets created by twig

 ## Plain css
-If you installed the compiled package, you
+If you installed a compiled package, you
 can include the plain css/javascript into your project
 ```
 <link rel="stylesheet" href=".../pds/assets/css/reset.css">